 Our first weekend of SAVING PORTSMOUTH: The Preservation Crusades of Miss Dorothy Vaughan was extremely well attended and received!
 Here’s a link to a feature about the show. . . and here’s the candid photo I had no idea they were using for it, which they snapped during rehearsal:

 Kudos and deepest thanks to Robert Macadaeg and Eliot Johnston for their masterful performances in my production of Caryl Churchill’s A Number.
 Kate Quisumbing was my Stage Manager extraordinaire, Meghann Beauchamp designed impeccable lights and sound and Michele Macadaeg gave invaluable help with costumes.
 We had great houses that surpassed my expectations for such a peculiar, offbeat little show.
 And we were extremely well reviewed!
 This was a deeply satisfying directing experience for me and I’m sad to let these characters go.
 Best wishes to all, and I hope to work together soon.
-Next up for me: “Saving Portsmouth: The Crusades of Miss Dorothy Vaughan”!
+Next up for me: “Saving Portsmouth: The Preservation Crusades of Miss Dorothy Vaughan”!

 Read the review of my production of Caryl Churchill’s A Number here.
 So proud of Eliot and Robert!
 So thrilled to watch the final three shows this weekend!

 I’m having a great time directing Robert Macadaeg and Eliot Johnston in Caryl Churchill’s A Number, a tight little thriller about cloning with gorgeous, spare language and unforgettable characters.
 It’s part of ACT ONE’s Beyond Festival.